 An individual reporting harassment or discrimination is entitled to protection from any form of retaliation following a report that is made in good faith, even if the underlying allegations are later not proven to be a violation of this policy.
 Individuals acting in good faith to oppose or disrupt conduct that constitutes a violation of this policy are likewise protected from retaliation.
 Individuals accused of discrimination and harassment are warned that any form of retaliation taken against a person submitting a complaint or participating in an investigation of a complaint will be grounds for disciplinary action, up to and including dismissal from the college.

-Any form of retaliation should be reported to the Director of Title IX & Civil Rights Compliance/Title IX Coordinator (hereafter, Title IX Coordinator) or one of the Deputy Title IX Coordinators immediately.
+Any form of retaliation should be reported to the Associate Vice President for Title IX & Civil Rights Compliance/Title IX Coordinator (hereafter, Title IX Coordinator) or one of the Deputy Title IX Coordinators immediately.
 Upon notification, the Title IX Coordinator will investigate this report and take all appropriate and available steps to protect individuals who may be subject to retaliation.

 The exercise of rights protected under the First Amendment does not constitute retaliation.

-Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a resolution proceeding under this policy and procedures does not constitute retaliation, provided that a determination regarding responsibility, alone, is not sufficient to conclude that any party has made a materially false statement in bad faith.
+Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a resolution proceeding under this policy and procedures does not constitute retaliation, provided that the determination of responsibility, by itself, is not sufficient to conclude that any party has made a materially false statement in bad faith.

 Per 2020 Title IX Regulations, 34 CFR Part 106.71(b)(1).